 - How will killing or disenfranchising or whatever else is planned for Muslims, help those who are committing suicide or who are unemployable?

 My proposal is that our language must change.
-We must abandon the terms ‘secular & secularism’.
 Focus instead on issues that really matter and hold the government accountable for their performance on those issues.
-Promises not met as well as gross failures in four main areas: Safety & Security of life and property, Breakdown of law and order, Economic collapse of the small scale and unorganized sector and the failure of the Education system creating unemployability.
+Promises not met as well as gross failures in four main areas: Safety & Security of life and property, Breakdown of law and order, Economic collapse of the small scale and unorganized sectors and the failure of the Education system creating unemployability.
 I don’t care which government is in power.
 If it addresses these issues; if it can guarantee safety and security of all citizens, enforce the law, create entrepreneurship to uplift the poor and create jobs, and focus on health care, I will vote for that party.
 So should you.
 As I have said earlier, a government is elected to govern.
 And it must be held accountable for governance.
 Nothing else matters.

 I propose that we change the language of the debate.
-Let so-called “Secularists’ call themselves “Principalists” and speak only and only about Principles of Governance.
+Speak only and only about Principles of Governance.
 That is all that matters.
-Religion is immaterial.
-It is personal and must remain that way.
-What matters is governance.
-Let all those who are interested in the welfare of our nation ask what has happened to governance today.
+Religion is immaterial for the Government of India.
+Religion is personal and must remain that way.
+For the government what matters is governance.
+Let all those who are interested in the welfare of our nation ask what has happened to governance today?
+Ask whether or not it is the right of the citizen to demand good governance from their elected government?
 Let us stand together and demand accountability.
 If anyone brings religion into the debate, discard them outright.
-Talk about governance, rule of law and upliftment of our people.
+Talk about governance, rule of law and economic upliftment of our people.
 It is only then that everyone will be able to stand together on the same platform without fear or shame.
 It is only then that we will have One India.
 That is what I want.
 What do you want?